Hrushikesh41/Weatherly-an-weather-web-app/README.md

 Weatherly is a web app that provides you with weather of given location

-It os a complete responsive website that can be viewed on any device.
+It is a complete responsive website that can be viewed on any device.

 Technology used :-
 1. HTML